Mycotoxins Health Risks

 The Professional Car Mold Remediation Process:

-Professional car mold remediators follow well established mold remediation best practices.
-These proven processes were developed by home mold remediators and have been tested and proven effective over many decades in eliminating dangerous mold contamination.
-Car mold best practices include:
+Professional car mold remediators follow well established mold remediation best practices (ANSI/IICRC S520-2024) These proven processes were developed by home mold remediators and have been tested and proven effective over many decades in eliminating dangerous mold contamination.

 Solving the water intrusion problem (Find and fix all leaks)

-Extracting all excessive moisture, and drying all areas to less than 3% moisture.
+Extracting all excessive moisture, and drying all areas.

 In the end the result is you get a cleaner car that smells better, but is far more contaminated and unsafe then before the cleaning process.